 Don't get me wrong, it was still fun playing Nothing Good Can Come of This, or Crystal Brawl.
 All of the returning titles are just as fun, engaging, and solid as they've ever been, but if nothing else I just wished that we could've had some newer blood so that I could simply have something to look forward to.
 Not to be rude, but I feel like I can only see Guns of Icarus holding the main floor but so many times.

 Cosplay ChasmFor the first time in my Magfest attendance, my group and I didn't get out to any of the concerts being held.
-I frankly consider it a shame too because Machinae Supremacy was there again, and from little I could hear (and feel) they certainly rocked the house.
+I frankly consider it a shame too because Machinae Supremacy was there again, and from what little I could hear (and feel) they certainly rocked the house.
 At minimum I can say that I did watch some bands performing in the halls (like Super Soul Bros.) but that isn't really the same is it?

 At least there was tons of excellent cosplay this year, and you best believe I went around grabbing as many photos as I could.
 While I'm still lacking in a nice camera to truly indulge in photography effectively, I feel I did get some pretty sweet shots.
 From Rocky Horror Picture Show to Teen Titans, to Overwatch, there was seldom a fandom that wasn't represented in cosplay form at Magfest 2017 and here they are!